- You can afford beautiful, healthy teeth without financial burdens.

 Frequently asked questions

 No. Full private health insurance already includes all the benefits that additional dental insurance also offers.
+You do not need additional dental coverage.

 It is worth taking out this insurance at any age.
-However, it is particularly important to take out supplementary dental insurance from middle age onwards, as this is when the issue of dentures becomes more relevant.
+However, it is particularly important to take out supplementary dental coverage and insurance from middle age onwards, as this is when the issue of dentures becomes more relevant.

-The following cannot be covered:
+The following cannot be covered by a supplementary dental plan:

-• Existing or ongoing treatments before the takeout of the contract
+- Existing or ongoing treatments before the takeout of the contract

-• In the first four years: Costs that exceed the limits of the dental scale
+- In the first four years: Costs that exceed the limits of the dental scale

-• Dental treatments during the waiting period.
+- Dental treatments during the waiting period.